-In 2018, the principal elements of our executive compensation program, and the purposes for each element, were as follows:
+In 2019, the principal elements of our executive compensation program, and the purposes for each element, were as follows:

 Element Type of Element Compensation Element Objective Base Salary Fixed Cash Designed to attract and retain highly talented executives by providing fixed compensation amounts that are competitive in the market.
 Annual Cash Bonus Awards Pursuant to the Executive Bonus Program Variable Cash Designed to motivate our executives to meet and achieve business objectives and to incentivize conduct that is aligned with the interests of our stockholders.
-Long Term Incentive Compensation Variable Restricted stock unit awards that may vest and be settled for shares of our common stock.
-Although not utilized in 2018, stock options also have been granted in the past and are likely to be granted in the future.
+Long Term Incentive Compensation Variable Restricted stock unit awards and stock options that may vest and be settled for shares of our common stock.
 Designed to align the interests of our executives and our stockholders by motivating our executives to create sustainable long-term stockholder value.